Your Spouse as a Partner (Happy Happy Joy Joy)

 How you arrive at these two options will vary depending on your state’s property laws.
-There are two types of states, community property and common law property.
+There are two types of states beyond red and blue; community property and common law property.
 Here is some gee whiz information.
 Community property laws stem from Spanish law whereas common law property states originate from the English law system.
-Therefore it makes sense that most of the community property states are in the southwest portion of the United States plus the odd ducks up there in Wisconsin, Washington and Idaho.
+Therefore, it makes sense that most of the community property states are in the southwest portion of the United States plus the odd ducks up there in Wisconsin, Washington and Idaho.

 Community property states dictates that the income is added into a “community” pot, and then divided equally between the joint taxpayers.
 And Federal laws will usually follow the state laws in terms of income joining and splitting, with some exceptions here and there.
-On a jointly filed tax return this is moot, but if you need to file a separate tax return this gets complicated.
+On a jointly filed tax return this is moot, but if you need to file a separate tax return this gets complicated (separate tax returns are occasionally needed for second marriages or prenuptial agreements).
 But regardless of the taxation issues, there are also some procedural issues with business ownership.

 Community Property State

 Two people, married, in a community property state are not a partnership unless they elect to be treated as such.
 If you are not electing S corporation status now or in the near future, we would advise not to elect to be a treated as a partnership.
 Keep it simple.

 Electing to be treated as a partnership will complicate things from a tax preparation perspective, does not provide any added tax benefit, and forces you into one of two situations, which are both ultimately equal.
 You could prepare a partnership tax return and create separate K-1s for you and your spouse at 50% each, or prepare a partnership tax return and create a joint K-1.

 Please recall that a K-1 is the byproduct of a pass-through entity tax return which summarizes various business activities that are later presented on the owners’ individual tax returns.